SQream/sqream_docs/reference/cli/sqreamd.rst

 Using ``nohup`` and ``&`` sends SQream DB to run in the background.

-To stop the active instance:
+To stop the active worker:

 .. code-block:: console